andverse-core/blog/_posts/2022-04-04-weekly-recap.md

 From January Mar 20 to April 02 we completed the following work:

-- 3D rendering engine technical solution evaluation;
+- 3D engine technology architecture design evaluation;
-- Discussion of the roadmap for the next quarter;
+- Conduct a new white paper Core-Devs Seminar;
 - Update Andverse's user story.